NHS England funding for BfB Labs’ newest product

-BfB Labs is excited to announce an award of £964,308 from SBRI Healthcare; an NHS initiative that seeks to solve unmet health needs in innovative new ways.
+BfB Labs is excited to announce an award of £964,308 from NHS England via the SBRI Healthcare initiative, which seeks to solve unmet health needs in innovative new ways.

-BfB Labs is one of just six pioneering medtech organisations to receive support from SBRI, following an initial round of funding last year.
-This second injection of funds will enable the company to complete the product development of our new digital intervention to support 7 - 12 year olds who suffer from anxiety.
+BfB Labs is one of just two pioneering mental health medtech organisations to receive support from NHS England via SBRI, following an initial round of funding last year.
+This second injection will enable the company to complete product development of its new digital intervention that supports 7 - 12 year olds who suffer from anxiety.

-BfB’s highly engaging and clinically evidenced mobile game seeks to provide meaningful support for young people with low to medium anxiety.
-The product incorporates graded exposures to players’ fears into gameplay.
-In doing so, it facilitates exposure therapy, one of the key components of Cognitive Behavioural Thearapy (CBT), the NICE recommended intervention for anxiety.
-The game can be delivered independent of, or prior to, direct therapist support.
-For mental health service providers, this offers an early intervention that is scalable, cost-effective and evidence-based, with the potential to reduce CAMHS waiting list times and be deployed in harder-to-reach geographies or user segments.
+BfB Labs is developing a highly engaging and clinically evidenced digital intervention, in the form of a mobile game.
+The game will provide meaningful support for young people with anxiety by incorporating graded exposures to players’ fears into gameplay.
+In doing so, it facilitates exposure therapy, one of the key components of Cognitive Behavioural Therapy (CBT), the NICE recommended intervention for anxiety.
+The game is designed specifically for 7-12 year olds for whom there is limited tailored support despite 50% of all lifetime anxiety disorders emerging before 12 years old (Creswell et Al. 2017), and can be delivered independent of, or prior to, direct therapist involvement.
+For mental health service providers, the product offers an early intervention that is scalable, cost-effective and evidence-based, with the potential to reduce CAMHS waiting list times and be deployed in harder-to-reach geographies or user segments.

-Supported by academic partners at the University of Reading and MindTech, and clinical partners at Wellbeing Suffolk, BfB Labs tested the intervention in a usability pilot in January 2019, and with the funding from NHS England we will now complete the product development, clinically validate the intervention through a trial, with an aim to launch to the market in mid 2020.
+Supported by academic partners at the University of Reading and MindTech, and clinical partners at Wellbeing Suffolk, BfB Labs tested the intervention in a usability pilot in January 2019.
+With this new funding from NHS England, the company will now complete the product development, and clinically validate the intervention through a trial, with an aim to launch in mid 2020.

-We are actively seeking conversations with CCGs, NHS foundation trusts, and other mental health care providers who are interested in early-adopter pilots in 2020.
-If that's you then get in touch:
+BfB Labs is actively seeking conversations with CCGs, NHS Foundation Trusts, and other mental health care charities and providers who are interested in early-adopter pilots in 2020.
+If that's you then get in touch: firstname.lastname@example.org